PigHillJimster/PigHillJimster/README.md

 - 👋 Hi, I’m @PigHillJimster
 - 👀 I’m interested in ...
 Orienteering, Hiking, Electronics, PCB Design
 - 🌱 I’m currently learning ...
-Cyber Security
+Creative Writing
 - 💞️ I’m looking to collaborate on ...
 PCB Design and Electronic Engineering
 - 📫 How to reach me ...
 - I'm an Electronic Engineer and PCB Designer with over 25 years of experience.
 I have gained the IPC CID+ Advanced Certified Interconnection Designer qualification.